cdrummey216/whoami/whoami.md

 ### Self-expression

 Self-expression is the means by which the internal processes for perceiving and defining one's self are externalized, or made real in the world.
 Living, or to be alive, is a stream of externalizations over the course of a lifetime.
-At all times, living is an expression of the self, by the self, for the self.
+At all times, living is an expression of the Self, by the Self, for the Self.
 Therefore, living is art, or an application of human creative skill and imagination.

 a life lived is a magnum opus. //greatest work of art in a lifetime, most important of any work. 'work' refers to a means of self-expression that exhibits a value or combination of values.